 Saturday 5th May 2018 (11am-8pm).

 This visit to Cambridgeshire will include visits to St. Andrews Church in Soham, and Ely Cathedral, where we will also attend Choral Evensong.
 More details will appear here in due course.
 In the meantime, please contact Jonathan Lilley via the EOA contact page if you are interested in joining us for this event.

 A car sharing system will be in operation for this event.

 Saturday 9th June 2018 (1-4.30pm).
 Chelmsford Cathedral.

 Our Annual General Meeting will once again be held at Chelmsford Cathedral.
 This will be an opportunity to hear about our events over the past year.
 We will also be electing/re-electing members to the committee, and electing a new President.
-We will be treated to an organ recital by the Cathedral's Assistant Director of Music, Laurence Lyndon-Jones, and our guest speaker will be Richard Gowers, who will talk about life as an organ scholar at King's College, Cambridge.
+We will be treated to an organ recital by the Cathedral's organ scholar, Chris Strange, and our guest speaker will be Richard Gowers, who will talk about life as an organ scholar at King's College, Cambridge.